human-nature-lab/tapestri/README.md

 For additional documentation and tutorials visit: https://missionbio.github.io/tapestriR/

 Missionbio no longer maintains the tapestriR package.

-The `northNomad/tapestri` will serve the purpose of storing functions I write for a project.
+`northNomad/tapestri` will serve the purpose of storing functions I write for a project.
 # Installation

 **Not compatible with R >= 4.0.0.** Please use R 3.6.x.